antoniomp27/Picochess_V4_beta_amp27/install-engines.md

 # Engine Installation for Picochess

 The `install-engines.sh` script automatically downloads and installs prepackaged chess engine bundles for your system architecture.
-Despite its name it will add all resources available in the future like opening books, audio files for the legacy pgn replay engine etc
+Despite its name it also deploys related resources (MAME emulation data, Rodent engines, opening books, etc.) whenever they are available for that architecture.

 Each engine package is provided as a `.tar.gz` archive, hosted in the GitHub releases section.
 The script detects the current architecture (e.g. `aarch64`, `x86_64`, `armv7l`) and installs the correct set of engines into the `engines/` folder.